Game Maker For Kids: A Step-By-Step Guide To Creating Your Own Video Game

 How to Make Your Own Game for Kids

-Here’s a step-by-step guide on building games for the first time.
+Here’s a step-by-step guide on how to create a video game for kids for the first time.

 Step 1: Planning

 So the first step in becoming a game maker is planning.
-From the characters down to levels, game developers carefully plan these things with the players in mind.
+From the characters to the levels, game developers carefully plan everything with the players in mind.

-By taking the time to sit down and figure out your game design, you’ll be setting yourself up for success.
-You can avoid common pitfalls and use your time and resources better.
+By taking the time to develop your game design, you’ll be setting yourself up for success.
+You’ll also be able to avoid common pitfalls and better use your time and resources.

 Step 2: Download a Game-Making Program